pm-lab-polito/pml-cpm-2021/Capstone/2-2-Tender-IB.md

 ## 2.1 Overview

 Bids will be evaluated based on the criteria outlined in this section.
 Istanbul Metropolitan Municipality-Dept. of Transportation reserves the right to add/delete/change any criteria or requirement if Istanbul Metropolitan Municipality-Dept. of Transportation deems it to be in their best interest (at Istanbul Metropolitan Municipality-Dept. of Transportation’ sole discretion).
-If this occurs, Vendors will be notified via an addendum to the RFP prior to the RFP closing date and time.
+If this occurs, Vendors will be notified via an addendum to the Tender prior to the Tender closing date and time.
 It is imperative that each Proposer realizes what is written in the Proposal and financials will become part of the winning Proposer’s final contract.

 ## 2.2 Responsiveness (Pass/Fail)

 Istanbul Metropolitan Municipality-Dept. of Transportation shall only consider Proposals from financially responsible firms presently engaged in the business of providing power services.
 The Vendor selected for award will be the Vendor whose proposal is responsive, responsible, and is the most advantageous to Istanbul Metropolitan Municipality-Dept. of Transportation, as determined by Istanbul Metropolitan Municipality-Dept. of Transportation in its sole discretion.
 Istanbul Metropolitan Municipality-Dept. of Transportation reserves the right to contact any Vendor to clarify any information in its proposal.
-Istanbul Metropolitan Municipality-Dept. of Transportation also reserves the right to request additional information not described in this RFP (such as detailed information about the financial strength/health of a company).
+Istanbul Metropolitan Municipality-Dept. of Transportation also reserves the right to request additional information not described in this Tender (such as detailed information about the financial strength/health of a company).
 Vendors that do not or cannot provide the requested information shall be considered nonresponsive.
 Only responsive proposals will be evaluated and considered for award.
-Vendors must prepare proposals that follow the format and sequence specified in this RFP.
+Vendors must prepare proposals that follow the format and sequence specified in this Tender.
 This includes adherence to the format of any attachments.
 The following conditions/criteria must be met in order to be considered responsive:

 1. The Vendor will complete and provide all information in Attachment A
 2. The Vendor will complete and provide all information in Attachment B